Updated: 8/12/2022 | Chicago Travel Guide

 Stroll Down the Riverwalk

-The best place to start the Riverwalk is from the Franklin-Orleans street bridge and start walking east.
+The best place to start the Riverwalk is from the Franklin-Orleans Street bridge and start walking east.
 The Riverwalk will give you the best views of downtown Chicago.
 We typically end our walk at the Navy Pier.

 Marina City is located along the Riverwalk